SkylineCommunications/SLC-GQIDS-DataFormats/SLC-GQIDS-DataFormats/CatalogInformation/README.md

 - **Division by zero handling** – Automatically handles division by zero cases by returning NaN values.
 - **Custom column naming** – Define custom names for your calculated result columns.

+### Rename Column Operator Features
+- **Quick column renaming** – Easily rename any column in your dataset for better clarity and organization.
+- **User-friendly interface** – Simple configuration options to select the column to rename and specify the new name.
+- **Seamless integration** – Works seamlessly within any GQI query to enhance data presentation.

 ## Use Cases

 ### File Reader Use Case